 How does the internet work?

 You might be sitting on your phone right now.
-Or maybe you’re on a laptop.
-If you’ve ever asked, “How does the internet work?”
-In this article, I’m going to explain the luxury of the internet and how you access it so easily.
+Or maybe you’re on your computer.
+If you’ve ever asked yourself the question, “How does the internet work,” this article will break down the process.
+Read along for an explanation of the inner-working of the internet and how you access it so easily.

 A Quick History on the internet.